Mircea Mureșan

 Mircea Mureșan (11 November 1928 – 24 April 2020) was a Romanian film director.
 He directed 22 films between 1961 and 2004.
 Mureșan won the prize for Best First Work at the 1966 Cannes Film Festival for the film Răscoala.

 Born in Sibiu, he attended from 1939 to 1947 the Gheorghe Lazăr High School in his native city.
 He then played at the State Theatre of Sibiu for four years, after which he went to Bucharest to pursue his studies, graduating from the Institute of Film I.L.
 Caragiale in 1955.

 His film career, which began with film adaptations, gradually reoriented towards comedy, with rare trips into documentaries.
 From 1974 to 1989 Mureșan was vice-president of the Romanian Filmmakers Association.
+In 2002, he was awarded by then-President Ion Iliescu the National Order of Faithful Service, Knight rank.